Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     The previous object in parent collection's list.

 `previousNode`_ (`tes3reference`_)
+    Read-only.
 The previous reference in the parent reference list.

 `scale`_ (`number`_)
     The object's scale.